GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ### *Note:*

-For further information on the model and the specific calculations you can look into <a href="specifics.md">specifics.md</a>.
+For further information on the model and the specific calculations you can look into <a href="Additional info/specifics.md">specifics.md</a>.
 If you have any questions feel free to use the <a href="https://github.com/GrHalbgott/Fossgis22_Plants-vs-CO2/discussions">Discussions</a> section of this repository to get in touch with us.
 We are looking forward to your ideas!

 ## Literature: